ShayanHodai/twitter-analysis/README.md

 # twitter-analysis
-The repository contains code to scrape tweets from the list of choosen accounts using snscrape module and do sentiment analysis, using hugging face API, on threads and replies to each tweet and build a REST API with 6 endpoints
+The repository contains code to scrape tweets from the list of choosen accounts using snscrape module and do sentiment analysis, using hugging face's bert transformer, on threads and replies, create and update the database on mongodb cloud and build a REST API with 6 endpoints using flask

 1. clone the repository to your local machine: